 Institutions, either for-profit or not-for-profit, should contact the nSoft Director (Ronald Jones, firstname.lastname@example.org, 301-975-4624) to inquire about membership opportunities.
-Interested parties will receive a statement of work for the given year, specifying the research priorities for nSoft.
-Interested parties are also encouraged to attend the public annual nSoft meeting, targeted for late summer of each year to learn more about nSoft, neutron characterization, and industrial engagement at NIST in general.
+Interested parties will receive a statement of work, specifying the research priorities for nSoft.
+Interested parties are also encouraged to attend the public annual nSoft meeting, targeted for late summer of each year to learn more about nSoft, neutron characterization, and industrial engagement at NIST.

 Steps to Join: